BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 ### 1. Download and install XAMPP

    Enter the XAMPP website, download and install the latest version of XAMPP.
+   Go to C:/xampp/htdocs and create a new folder for your Presta Shop project.

 ### 2. Start XAMPP Server